Aliases for SLC16A3 Gene

 GeneCards Summary for SLC16A3 Gene

 SLC16A3 (Solute Carrier Family 16 Member 3) is a Protein Coding gene.
-Diseases associated with SLC16A3 include Lacrimal Gland Carcinoma and Lacrimal Gland Adenocarcinoma.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Platelet activation, signaling and aggregation.
-GO annotations related to this gene include poly(A) RNA binding and monocarboxylic acid transmembrane transporter activity.
-An important paralog of this gene is SLC16A11.
+Diseases associated with SLC16A3 include Breast Papillary Carcinoma and Breast Mucinous Carcinoma.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Basigin interactions.
+Gene Ontology (GO) annotations related to this gene include monocarboxylic acid transmembrane transporter activity.
+An important paralog of this gene is SLC16A8.

 Proton-linked monocarboxylate transporter.
 Catalyzes the rapid transport across the plasma membrane of many monocarboxylates such as lactate, pyruvate, branched-chain oxo acids derived from leucine, valine and isoleucine, and the ketone bodies acetoacetate, beta-hydroxybutyrate and acetate (By similarity).